Pramila-Salunkhe/retail-customer-behaviour-analysis/README.md

 It was independently developed using a public retail dataset, taking inspiration from [Amlan Mohanty's data analytics portfolio project](https://github.com/amlanmohanty1/customer-trends-data-analysis-SQL-Python-PowerBI).
 Original work © 2025 Amlan Mohanty.
-Modifications and extensions © 2026 Your Name.
+Modifications and extensions © 2026 Pramila Salunkhe.

 See the [LICENSE](LICENSE) file for full details.
 ---